shehanshajahan/4.Execution_of_NetworkCommends/README.md

 ## Name : Shehan Shajahan
 ## Registration Number : 212223240154
 ## AIM :
-To write the python program for simulating ping command and to write the python program for simulating Traceroute command.
+To write the python program for simulating ping command.
 ## Software :
 Command Prompt And Network Protocol Analyzer
 ## Algorithm For PING :